GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 }
 ```

 Somehow the returntype must be Reward.
 The benefit of this construction is that you can select only those methods with a specific return type, and at the same time you can access that return value.
+If you are not interested in this return value, you can omit the 'returning' attribute.

 - @AfterThrowing

 Advice only executed if method throws exception.
 You will, similarly to the previous advice type, have access to the exception.
 Example:

 ```